It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 And yup, dieting sucks.

-No wonder people abandon diets as soon as they start them; they think, “If this is what it takes to be skinny, I’d rather stay fat and happy.”
+No wonder people abandon diets as soon as they start them; they think, “If this is what it takes to be skinny, I’d rather stay out of shape and happy.”

 This year, make a pledge to NOT go on a diet.